snowplow/documentation/docs/recipes/recipe-user-engagement/index.md

 There are two key steps in understanding user engagement:

-- Capture their behaviour in granular detail, and aggregate that behaviour into an easily consumable format.
+- Capture their behavior in granular detail, and aggregate that behavior into an easily consumable format.
 - Consistently identify users across platforms to ensure you are seeing the full picture.

-This recipe will focus on capturing and aggregating user behaviour.
+This recipe will focus on capturing and aggregating user behavior.
 You might also want to take a look at [our single customer view recipe](/docs/recipes/recipe-single-customer-view/index.md) that tackles user stitching more specifically.

 ## What you'll be doing